paris-saclay-cds/ramp-board/doc/contribute.rst

 Patch/bug fix release process
 -----------------------------

-1. Checkout the branch for the lastest release, e.g., `git checkout 0.5.X`.
+1. Find the commit(s) hash of the bug fix commit you wish to back port using `git log`.
-2. Find the commit(s) hash of the bug fix commit you wish to back port using `git log`.
+2. Checkout the branch for the lastest release, e.g., `git checkout 0.5.X`.
-3. Append the bug fix commit(s) to the branch using `git cherry pick <hash>`.
+3. Append the bug fix commit(s) to the branch using `git cherry-pick <hash>`.
 4. Bump the version number with `bumpversion patch`.
 This will bump the patch version, for example from 0.5.0 to 0.5.1.dev0.
-5. Mark the current version as release version (as opposed to 'dev' version) with `bumpversion release --allow-dirty`.
-It will bump the version from 0.5.1.dev0 to 0.5.1.
+5. Mark the current version as a release version (as opposed to 'dev' version) with `bumpversion release --allow-dirty`.
+It will bump the version, for example from 0.5.1.dev0 to 0.5.1.
 6. Commit the changes with `git commit -am 'bumpversion <new version>'`.
 7. Push the changes to the release branch in upstream, e.g.
-   `git push <upstream remote> <release branch>`
+   `git push <upstream remote> <release branch>`.
+For minor version 0.5 'release branch' would be '0.5.X'
 8. Remove unnecessary files with `make clean-dist` then push on PyPI with `make upload-pypi`.
 9. Create a GitHub release by clicking 'Draft a new release' `here